-- 1. Degree-seeking students take all core courses, role specific courses, and a research option to total required semester hours. - 2.
+- 1. Degree-seeking students take all core courses, role specific courses, and research to total required semester hours. - 2.
 Certificate-seeking students take core courses and role specific courses to total required semester hours. - 3.
 Depending upon the program of study the student must complete one of the following: a HESI APRN-FNP Exam with a score of 800 or better; an APEA Post-Predictor University Exam with a score of 70% or better; or subsequent standardized exams with a 70% or better during the last semester of the student's plan of study.
 To take the standardized exam, the candidate must be enrolled in, or have completed, the final coursework and have a GPA of 3.0 or better. - 4.
-An overall GPA of 3.0 or better is required. - 5.
+An overall GPA of 3.0 or better is required with a grade of "B" or better in all core and role specific courses. - 5.
 Degree-seeking students must complete a capstone project.

 Non-Degree Students.
 The non-degree student is enrolled in graduate courses but not admitted to a degree program in the Robert E. Smith School of Nursing.
 To enroll as a non-degree student, the student must seek admission to the university and obtain permission from the Chair of Nursing.
 A non-degree seeking student may enroll in non-clinical courses: NUR 601 Advanced Theoretical Issues in Nursing and Ethics, NUR 603 Advanced Pathophysiology (pre-requisite for Educator and Practitioner students), NUR 604 Advanced Healthcare Policy and Politics.
+A grade of "B" or better is required in each non-degree seeking course.

 Transfer of Nursing Courses.
-Applicants who want to receive credit for prior nursing course(s) taken at another institution must submit a written request with supporting documentation and credit be negotiated before admission to the Robert E. Smith School of Nursing and not after a student is enrolled.
+Applicants who want to receive credit for prior nursing course(s) taken at another institution must have earned a grade of "B" or better in each course and submit a written request with supporting documentation.
+Transfer course(s) must be submitted and negotiated before admission to the Robert E.